 If you’ve been researching sanitizing options for your swimming pool, you may have come across the saltwater pool versus traditional chlorine debate.
 While both have their pros and cons, sometimes the benefits of saltwater pools are less well known than those of traditional types.
-Here, we break down some of the reasons that make saltwater pools a favorite among pool owners!
+Here, we break down some of the reasons that make saltwater pools a favorite among residential pool owners!

 What is a Saltwater Pool?